dirghayu101/clo835-assignment1/notes.md

 3. A network device driver controls the networking hardware.
 This driver allows your operating system to interface with the network card, facilitating communication between your computer and networks, like the internet or a local network.
 4. URI is used to refer to any string that identifies a resource like mongodb://mongodb:27017, URL is used commonly with web addresses.

+# Why not docker-compose instead of bridge networking?
+- docker-compose will increase the complexity in simple projects and decrease the complexity in complex project.
+This use case is the former.

 # Commands Used:
 1. Importing images:
     docker pull python:3.12-slim